efemberg11/GeoModel_rmakhman/README.md

 In the example above, `make install` will install everything in the folder `../install`, with the path relative to the `build` folder.

+## LICENSE

+Following the ATLAS Experiment, CERN, and HSF reccomandations, GeoModelATLAS is released under an Apache 2.0 license.

+## Contacts

+For all questions, you can write at [geomodel-developers@cern.ch](mailto:geomodel-developers@cern.ch)